-These jars, typically found in aqua, were embossed AIR-TIGHT FRUIT JAR across the center space of the front of the jar between two embossed 3-ring hoops.
+These handblown jars, typically found in aqua, are embossed horizontally ‘AIR-TIGHT FRUIT JAR’ across the center space of the front of the jar between two embossed 3-ring hoops.
 There are also sets of 3-ring hoops on the shoulder and bottom of the jar.
-The jars have no embossed proprietor or glasshouse name like other museum examples such as the RAVENNA GLASS WORKS and POTTER & BODINE jars (coming soon).
-See museum example of a Ravena Glass Works Ohio Air-Tight Fruit Jar and the Potter & Bodine Air-Tight Fruit Jars.
+The jars have no embossed proprietor or glasshouse name like other museum examples such as the Ravenna Glass Works Ohio Air-Tight Fruit Jar and the Potter & Bodine Air-Tight Fruit Jars.

 Our museum example is exciting for a couple of reasons.
 For one, it is actually about a quart and a half in size and it is one of the first, if not the first amber side-embossed jars.
-The barrel form is one of, if not the first, figural jars.
+Also, the figural barrel form is one of, if not the first, figural jars.

-It is thought that these jars might have been the first of a series produced by the Ravenna Glass Company based on two major characteristics.
+The Air-Tight Fruit Jars may have been the first of a series produced by the Ravenna Glass Company in Ravenna, Ohio, based on two major characteristics.
 First, the method of manufacture was essentially identical to other Ravenna jars.
-Also, the Air-Tight Fruit Jar name is embossed at the center of the jar, which is identical to the one on the reverse sides of one variation of the Ravenna jars embossed RAVENNA GLASS WORKS OHIO on the front.
+Also, the Air-Tight Fruit Jar name is embossed at the center of the jar, which is identical to the typography on one side of the Ravenna jars that are also embossed ‘RAVENNA GLASS WORKS OHIO’ on the opposite side.
 The letters are the same size and the typestyle font also matches.
 Note that the Ravenna Air-Tight jars are a little more cylindrical than the subject barrel-form Air-Tight Fruit Jars.